Premier Manager 98: Reception

 The game reportedly sold 44,000 copies in its first week after release, becoming the highest selling video game in the UK in July 1998 and the fourth highest selling of the year overall.
 It went on to become Gremlin's most successful ever UK boxed release.

 Writing in CVG, Steve Key awarded the PlayStation release a score of 5/5, describing it as "deeply involving" and setting a "virtually unreachable benchmark for all those that dare to dry and better it".
 Extreme PlayStation magazine's Saul Trewen was similarly positive, writing that "the graphics aren't great, the sound is only functional, but the gameplay, depth and addictiveness are phenomenal".
 The game received a score of 7/10 in Official PlayStation Magazine, with reviewer Steve Faragher describing it as a "game that die-hard football management fans are going to find rather lightweight", pointing to its lack of challenge and "limited tactical options" including the inability to change tactics mid-game.
 Arcade magazine were critical of the PC version, commenting that while it had undergone an "accurate database update", the "imperfections that bugged PM's previous incarnation (Premier Manager 97) remain and now stick out further that Jimmy Hill's chin".

+Edge’s Andrew McSparron was less enthusiastic, awarding it a 6, and remarking that "for all its clever scheduling and brisk load times, there's a sense déjà vu about the whole affair".
+He praised the expanded youth academy but argued that "off-pitch polish can't make up for mediocre matches".